vanilla/docs/content/developer/embeds/index.md

 ### Creating a New Renderer

 Any new client-side rendering functions must accept two parameters: `element` and `data`.
-The `element` parameter is the HTML element that will contain the rendered embed, while `data` is expected to be an instance of `IEmbedData` (which must be imported from `@dashboard/embeds`), containing the data returned from a server-side embed component's `matchUrl` method.
+The `element` parameter is the HTML element that will contain the rendered embed, while `data` is expected to be an object matching the shape of the interface `IEmbedData` (this interface may imported from `@dashboard/embeds`).
+Data returned from the `POST /api/v2/media/scrape` endpoint will already conform to the shape of `IEmbedData`.
 Renderer functions do not return a value.
 They are expected to render any new HTML elements by acting on the value of `element`.

 Renderers may be defined as asynchronous functions.
 This can be particularly beneficial when ensuring an additional script is available as part of the rendering process.
 For example, a Twitter embed renderer might want to include the official Twitter widget library and wait for it to load, before proceeding with rendering.